godotengine/godot-docs/tutorials/2d/particle_systems_2d.rst

 Initial Angle
 -------------

-Determines the intial angle of the particle (in degress).
+Determines the initial angle of the particle (in degress).
 This parameter is mostly useful randomized.

 .. image:: /img/paranim11.gif